 Liblouis is an open-source braille translator and back-translator

 named in honor of Louis Braille.
-It features support for computer
+It features support for computer and

-can easily be added through tables that support a rule- or dictionary
+easily be added through tables that support a rule- or dictionary

 based approach.
 Tools for testing and debugging tables are also